 The approach includes careful targeting of efforts in key sectors, agile engagement with regional partners and well-pitched messaging to highlight the benefits of regional trade. (p.
 9)

-Signed by: Crown only This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Legislation: Not applicable
+Publication date:

+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: